ROCm/TransferBench/docs/reference/transfer-definition-syntax.rst

 Nearest NIC wildcard
 ---------------------

-For the ``N`` (Nearest NIC) executor, you can omit the executor index and sub-index.
+For the ``N`` (Nearest NIC) Executor, you can omit the Executor index and sub-index.
 TransferBench resolves the correct NICs for the SRC and DST memory locations at runtime.

 For example, the following definition: